scikit-rt/scikit-rt/docs/markdown/docker.md

    the Jupyter part of your web browser, and then select `Shut Down`.

+## Resuming a session

-6. To resume a session:
+7. To resume a session:

    - Determine the identifier, `<container_id>`, of your container: